-Similar questions of competence concerning the inter-changeability of civilians and military men occurs in the question of the role of the former in ministries of defence.
-Most, but not all, Western ministries of defence employ a large number of civilians to work alongside military officers in the organisation and running of the ministry.
-The use of civilians has clear advantages as they bring skills in terms of administration, management and finance that military professionals frequently do not possess.
-However, many civilians also work in policy areas which take them into military territory where, without a careful delineation of boundaries, friction can occur.
+Similar questions of competence concerning the inter-changeability of civilians and military men occur regarding the role of the former in ministries of defense.
+Most, but not all, Western ministries of defense employ a large number of civilians to work alongside military officers in the organization and operation of the ministry.
+The use of civilians has clear advantages, as they bring skills in administration, management, and finance that military professionals frequently do not possess.
+However, many civilians also work in policy areas that take them into military territory and where, without the careful delineation of boundaries, friction can occur.